AFI (2017 album): Critical reception

 AFI was well received by most contemporary music critics.
 On review aggregator website, Metacritic, which normalizes music ratings, AFI received an average score of 77 out of 100, indicating "generally favorable reviews based on 14 critics".
 On AnyDecentMusic?, AFI received an average rating of 6.7/10 based on 10 contemporary music critic reviews.
 Most critics that praised the album admired the ambition of the band to test the waters of post-punk and new wave, while critics that were negative about the album felt it was too much of a departure from the band's early sound, and felt bland and predictable.

 In a staff article by Kerrang! magazine, the staff gave five stars out of five stating that "You better get ready to start your "Best Albums of 2017" list—a serious contender has arrived."
 On their end of the year list, Kerrang! listed AFI as the 13th best album of 2017.
 Writing for The A.V.
-Club, Annie Zaleski praised the album, and said the band felt "refreshed" and "rejuvenated" praising the glam rock and jangle pop influences from Morrisey and Echo and The Bunnymen, saying that AFI AFI "doesn’t reinvent the wheel, it doesn’t need to: The record illustrates that the members of AFI are deeply committed to forward motion, and remain as fired up now as they were 25 years ago."
+Club, Annie Zaleski praised the album, and said the band felt "refreshed" and "rejuvenated" praising the glam rock and jangle pop influences from Morrissey and Echo and The Bunnymen, saying that AFI "doesn’t reinvent the wheel, it doesn’t need to: The record illustrates that the members of AFI are deeply committed to forward motion, and remain as fired up now as they were 25 years ago."
 Zaleski gave the album a B+ grade.

 Like Zaleski, Neil Yueng of Allmusic praised what he felt was ambition from the band, stating that "there's certainly enough here to prove that post-Nitro AFI are a better and stronger group, unafraid to continue pushing their sound with each release."
 Yueng compared the works of AFI with the works of The Cure, Joy Division, and Depeche Mode.
 Yueng gave the album four stars out of five.